SanjanaGutta/ImageCaptionGenerator_DeepLearningProject/README.md

 ### 5. Testing for other images

 Repeat step 2 and step 3 and now execute only the code block below the heading *Generate Captions for images*

+## Training the model from scratch

+### 1. Download the dataset

+Download the dataset from https://github.com/goodwillyoga/Flickr8k_dataset and place them in the same folder where there are jupyter notebooks

+### 2. Train the model

+Open *Image Captioning - Training.ipynb*

+As discussed above, two different feature extractors are used namely Xception and InceptionV3.
+Use them accordingly.
+- In the extract features function, if you want to use InceptionV3 then say **model = InceptionV3(include_top=False, pooling='avg' )** or if you want to use Xception then say **model = Xception(include_top=False, pooling='avg' )**.
+- Similarly, at the end before the plot, save the model accordingly.
+If you have used InceptionV3 model for feature extraction then say **model.save('InceptionV3_model.h5')**.
+Or if you have used Xception model for feature extraction then say **model.save('InceptionV3_model.h5')**

+After making these changes run the entire notebook.

+### 3. Testing the model

+Open *Image Captioning - Testing.ipynb*

+Similar to the changes made in the training file, Use InceptionV3 or Xception according to what is used in the training file.
+If InceptionV3 is used for training, then use the InceptionV3 for testing as well.
+Same is the case with Xception.

+### 4. Generating Captions for different images

+Follow the steps given at the start of this document to generate captions for different images.